Who can get an apprenticeship?

 All apprenticeships should be advertised on the National Apprenticeship Finder.
 If you want to apply for a job you will need to register.
 After you register you can sign up for alerts for new jobs, and save your CV and application information.

 There are also other ways to find apprenticeships.
 It is worth trying them all:

 Sometimes it can take time to get your perfect apprenticeship.
-But if you are making applications and not getting interviews, struggling to find opportunities, or need support to make applications, support is available:.
+But if you are making applications and not getting interviews, struggling to find opportunities, or need help to make applications, support is available:.

 You can also find out how to apply for an apprenticeship using the National Apprenticeship Finder, and hear tips for success from other young people.